JuanPabloRios27/JuanPabloRios27/README.md

 - 👀 I’m interested in learn, code, invest and real amazing stuff in this comunity, I hope that you want to find this stuffs too.

-- 🌱 I’m currently studying System Enginner from the college.
+- 🌱 I’m currently studying System Engineer from the college.
 And I wanted to invest in social media, code and doing some stuff.

 - 💞️ I’m looking to find someone to help me, achieve my own potential.
 And help others to do that.